TurtlePay/architecture/README.md

 API services as used by developers will be provided via standard HTTP RESTful calls to a common gateway interface (i.e. https://api.turtlepay.io).

+The API design will be outlined further in another document within this repository at a later date.

 #### Standard Libraries

 The project will provide a collection of standard utilities to interact with the TurtlePay™ API.
 Different libraries will be made available upon request and within reason.